belieflab/mooneyFaces/README.md

 ```bash
 ./sync.sh
 ```
-> 🔄 This ensures all submodules are up-to-date
+> 🔄 This ensures all submodules are up-to-date.
+> ⚠️ Pulling changes will not remove any data.

 ## 📊 Task Versions